Deadlift or Squat

-Before I go into the meat of the article, I do highly recommend having a pair of weightlifting shoes for these exercises.
-It is very important to have a stable base if you have a lot of weight on your back, or are trying to pull it off the ground.
+I recommend having a pair of weightlifting shoes for these exercises.
+It is very important to have a stable base for these lifts to avoid taking a visit to Snap City.

-Tennis shoes do not cut it when you are doing compound movements.
+Tennis shoes do not cut it when you are trying to move some heavy ass weight!

 Into the details

-But which exercise will give you the most muscle gains?
+But which exercise will give you the most gainz?